jatinw21/basic-chain/README.md

 # Basic-chain
 A basic implementation of a simple blockchain to practice its implementation and understand it more closely.

-Node.js is used for backend, jest for testing.
+Node.js (Express) is used for backend, jest for testing.

 ## Run
 `npm install`